zimash/sklerotnik/buildroot.rst

 * Directories::

-   board                       - board specific files;
+   board/                      - board specific files;
-   configs                     - board defconfigs;
+   configs/                    - board defconfigs;
-   dl                          - directory with downloaded archive/source files;
+   dl/                         - directory with downloaded archive/source files;
-   image                       - where all the images (kernel image, bootloader and root filesystem images) are stored.
+   output/images/              - where all the images (kernel image, bootloader and root filesystem images) are stored.
-                                 These are the files you need to put on your target system. output/target               - which contains almost the complete root filesystem for the target: everything needed is present except the device files in /dev/ (Buildroot can’t create them because Buildroot doesn’t run as root and doesn’t want to run as root).
+                                 These are the files you need to put on your target system. output/target/              - which contains almost the complete root filesystem for the target: everything needed is present except the device files in /dev/ (Buildroot can’t create them because Buildroot doesn’t run as root and doesn’t want to run as root).
 Also, it doesn’t have the correct permissions (e.g. setuid for the busybox binary).
 Therefore, this directory